sahilsehwag/pluralsight-downloader-chrome-extension/README.md

 ## Usage

-**NOTE**: To start the download open a course on pluralsight and play any video from course.
+**NOTE**: To start the download login into your pluralsight account, open a course and play any video from that course.
 Now press `e` to enable the key bindings of extension and `c` to download the course.
-	* Don't close the tab on which you started the course download
+	* Don't close the tab in which you started the download.
 	* There is a time gap between each download to prevent the pluralsight from blocking the extension or to prevent account blocking/locking.
 The exact time may change over time, right now its around 3-5 seconds.

 <!-- * `CTRL-e` - Enable/Disable the extension keyboard shortcuts(default is disabled).
 Key bindings mentioned below will worky only when the extension bindings are enabled. -->
 * `e` - Enable/Disable the extension keyboard shortcuts(default is disabled).
 Key bindings mentioned below will worky only when the extension bindings are enabled.
 <!-- * `CTRL-c` - Download the currently playing video's entire course. -->
 * `c` - Download the currently playing video's entire course.
-* `s` Stops the download process. **NOTE:** This will not stop the active downloads, instead further videos in the course will not be downloaded
+* `s` - Stops the download process. **NOTE:** This will not stop the active downloads, instead further videos in the course will not be downloaded

 ## Known Issues